Updated: Mar 7

 Freedom can be an internal experience rather than just an external one.

 Understanding that patterns are at the root of our challenges opens us to a new way of thinking and feeling.
 We know the mind has many gifts and is a valuable tool, but it does not answer most.
 If we can start to see the strategies and align with our feelings, we can create the foundation for tackling and breaking our maladaptive patterns.

 The heart is wise.
 It has over 40,000 neuroreceptors surrounding it that are in communication with the brain.
 Eighty percent of the information between the two points flows from the heart towards the brain.
 How many times have you talked

 Yourself out of taking action that would move you closer to something your heart desired?

 What will it take for you to listen to your heart’s intelligence?

 The idea of listening to your heart may seem foreign at first.
 Many who attempt to engage in this for the first time find it difficult and extremely uncomfortable.

 This difficulty becomes a choice point — you can move closer to the discomfort and try again, or you can move away from it, say the practice is not for you and list twenty-five reasons why.

-People report many different experiences when connecting with the heart.
-Almost all report feeling a sense of hope — hope of a new opportunity to tap into a wiser intelligence and shift away from feeling that something is missing.
+People report many different experiences when connecting with the heart, but almost all report a renewed feeling of hope.
+The heart intelligence creates a new opportunity to tap into a wiser intelligence and shift away from feeling that something is missing.

 What will you do to start your journey home to the heart?